-45 Years Ago: John Lennon and Yoko Ono’s ‘Two Virgins’ Seized by Police
+That Time John Lennon and Yoko Ono’s Controversial ‘Two Virgins’ Album Was Seized by Police

-The album, which had been released the previous November, featured a picture John and Yoko stark naked on the cover which, even by today's standards, is still not necessarily the most effective way of getting product onto the shelves.
+The album, which had been released the previous November, featured a picture John and Yoko stark naked on the cover which, even by today's looser standards, is still not necessarily the most effective way of getting product onto the shelves.
 As such, it was distributed in a plain brown wrapper with a cutout where the couple's faces were.
-The photo — which you can see here in it’s “not safe for work" form — was taken in the basement of Ringo Starr's house, where Lennon was living with Yoko after leaving his first wife, Cynthia.
+The photo -- which you can see here in its "not safe for work" form -- was taken in the basement of Ringo Starr's house, where Lennon was living with Yoko after leaving his first wife, Cynthia.